 Now that you know how to create a Core Link Value or CLV from your backlink profile you simply repeat the process with your competitors.
 I always like to use three competitors because three is the magic number.
 This is how you can compare your profile to others and then set goals and eventually report on various campaign efforts results.

 Campaign Reporting With Core Link Values

-Reporting, reporting, reporting reporting.
-In my time as an SEO I have had such a challenge with reporting.
+Reporting, reporting, reporting, reporting.
+In my time as an SEO, I have had such a challenge with reporting.
 When I create something useful with concrete data it is too complicated for C-levels & clients.
-Then by the time I simplify it for the average non-SEO to understand it no longer has accurate data points, or turn into Kelevin Reports.
+Then by the time I simplify it for the average non-SEO to understand it no longer has accurate data points, or turns into Kelevin Reports.

 All off-page SEO campaigns have an URL attached to them.
-Whether it be a specific piece of content, multiple pieces, or just the homepage of the site.
-This formula will start with tracking those URLs, then sort the follow from then no-follow links, then applying the formula.
+Whether it be a specific piece of content, multiple pieces, or just the homepage of the site, this formula will start with tracking those URLs, then sort the follow from the no-follow links, then apply the formula.
 You will then have the value of your work expressed in a number.

 ((DA value*8.5 logarithmic base)Quantity of Backlinks ) summed/Effort Metric= ROE

 I am currently at a larger company so I am going to use each department or agency the campaign required as my number.
 So, if I worked with Content, Dev, & Branding, that would be 3 plus myself in SEO for a total of 4 for the Effort Metric.
 If you are a consultant you can use the number of hours you billed.
 And so on.
 The Effort Metric is customized to each campaign.

 Here is where I get really crazy.
 We all know ROI but attempting to get an ROI for a link campaign reminds me too much of buying links.
 So I am going to use an Effort Metric to get an ROE (Return on Effort).
 That way I am still able to set goals with KPIs for the executives, while still following Google’s best practices, the cornerstone of My SEO.